Merkoba/Meltdown/README.md

 ## Tabs <a name="tabs"></a>

-Each conversation is represented by a tab.
+Each conversation is represented by a tab in a horizontal tab bar.

 To open a new tab click the `New` button, or with `/new`, or double clicking the empty tab bar, or with `ctrl + t`, or `ctrl + n`.